ClementTsang/bottom/README.md

 ### Linux

 You can install by cloning and using `cargo build --release`, or use `cargo install bottom`.
+Other installation methods based on distros are as follows:

+#### Arch Linux

+You can get it from the AUR by installing `bottom` from the AUR.

 ### Windows